 - 3.4.1.
 The competition shall be comprised of three rounds in each of the events Speed, Distance and Zone Accuracy, as described in §4. - 3.4.2.
 The host must specify in the bid the type of the events included, and in case of Carved Speed, the direction of the carve, left or right. - 3.4.3.
 The minimum number of rounds required for a valid event is one round.
 A valid competition requires a valid event for one round of each Speed, Distance and Zone Accuracy. - 3.4.4.
-Freestyle can be included as an additional event to the standard format events or offered as an event of its own.
+Freestyle can be included as an additional event to the standard format events or offered as an event on its own. - 3.4.5.
+The competition will run in a maximum of six days, D1 OPP, D2 OPP and Opening Ceremony, D3 + D4 + D5 Competition days, D6 Competition day and Closing Ceremony.